papazachos/papazachos/README.md

 - 👋 Hi, I’m Dimitris Papazacharias @papazachos
-- 👀 I’m interested in remore work
+- 👀 I’m interested in Everything that has to do with the Dept of Technology
 - 🌱 I’m currently learning c#, javascript and web developemnt (entry-intern level)
 - 💞️ I’m looking to collaborate with every company and organization that has to do with computer science and internet services.
 - 📫 You can Ask for my resume, using the following.